composingcap/grainflow/README.md

 ✔️ Support  for granulating different buffers with each grain\
 ✔️ Support for grouping grains into streams\
 ✔️ 2D envelope buffers
+✔️ Replace Grainflow.Spatview~ with and external \
+✔️ Replace Grainflow.Waveform~ with and external \
+✔️ The ability to set loop points per grain \

 ### Removed features
 ✖️ The abiltiy to manually trigger grains